 Hootsuite, Buffer and Edgar

 Using a social media scheduler like Hootsuite means that you can create content in advance and schedule it over the course of the week.
-If you’ve got a busy week ahead, this means you don’t need to stress about creating new content live.
+If you’ve got a busy week ahead, a social scheduling tool means you don’t need to stress about creating new content live.
 Amazing!

 If you’ve got a pro account, Hootsuite also has a bulk upload feature which makes it even easier to upload hundreds of posts in advance (which is great for holidays like Christmas!).